Young Thomas Grey

 Just then, the next thunder rolled over the deck above them, and a voice yelled down: “Fresh charges!”

-The gunner’s mates handed filled bucket through the felt curtain, and the boys hurried up to their stations as fast as they could carrying their loads.
+The gunner’s mates handed filled buckets through the felt curtain, and the boys hurried up to their stations as fast as they could, carrying their loads.
 When Thomas reached the main deck, he saw the headless body of a man leaning against the foot of the main mast.
 Swallowing heavily and trying to suppress the urge to run back down, he ran up to the quarter deck instead.
 There was his father near the wheel who spared him a short nod.
 “Good lad!
 Keep going!”

 Thomas made the round to the four carronade crews, and when his bucket was empty again, he could not resist a quick look over the nettings.
 The Spanish ship did not look so neat anymore, with her foretop gone and her mizzen sail flapping uselessly in the wind, its gaff shot away.
 They might be winning.
 Then he rushed down the companionway to the main deck, but before he reached the hatchway, the Spanish ship fired again, and all around Thomas, the cannonballs crashed into the timbers of the sloop.
-Right before his eyes, a sailor cried out in agony, a two-foot-long, jarred piece of wood sticking from his right thigh.
+Right before his eyes, a sailor cried out in agony, a two-foot-long, jagged piece of wood sticking from his right thigh.
 Without thinking, Thomas dropped his bucket and gave the wounded man his shoulder to lean on.
 Fortunately, he was only a slight man.
 They slowly made their way down the companionway to the orlop deck, whilst on the main deck, the six-pounders were firing back.
 Down on the orlop deck, Thomas helped the sailor forward to where the surgeon and his mates were tending to the wounded.
 Two of the surgeon’s mates received the man and, without ado, laid him on the blood-stained planks on which the surgeon performed his grisly duty.

 “Hey you, back to your duty!” one of the mates yelled at Thomas who quickly ran down to the magazine, the screams of the sailor in his ears, just in time for the next charges being handed out.